MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/storage-platform/connected-storage/connected-storage-technical-overview.md

 ## Overview

 The Xbox One application model allows users to use multiple apps at once, which means your app can't ask a user to wait for data to be saved before turning off the console or moving on to another app.

 Xbox One users will also enjoy having their data roam automatically across consoles so that every Xbox One console feels like their own console.

 The Xbox One platform provides the Connected Storage API to help your app satisfy these requirements.

+### Data blobs in containers for later quick sync

 The connected storage system allows apps to store data as one or more *blobs* in *containers*.

-When an app saves data, it is quickly copied from the exclusive partition into the shared partition so that the tasks of storing the data on disk and uploading it to Xbox Live Title Storage can be handled outside the lifetime of your app.
+When an app saves data, the data is quickly copied from the exclusive partition into the shared partition, so that the tasks of *storing the data on disk* and *uploading the data to Xbox Live Title Storage* can be handled outside the lifetime of your app.

+### Notifies if waiting for data to download

 When your app requests a specific user's data from the connected storage system, the system automatically checks with the cloud for updated data and notifies users if they need to wait for data to download.

+### Prompts user to choose data from multiple consoles

-The system also asks users to choose between conflicting data in some cases, such as when a user has played off-line on more than one console, or when another console is uploading saved data for that user.
+The system asks users to choose between conflicting data in some cases, such as when a user has played off-line on more than one console, or when another console is uploading saved data for that user.

+### UX to free up local cache

-Your app also has a dedicated, but limited, amount of cloud storage space for every user, so users will not have to make hard choices about permanently deleting data from one app to make space for another app's saves.
+Your app has a dedicated, but limited, amount of cloud storage space for every user, so users will not have to make hard choices about permanently deleting data from one app to make space for another app's saves.

-There is, however, a limited amount of storage space on the Xbox One hard drive for caching saves locally, so the system provides a user experience for freeing up local cache space.
+There is, however, a limited amount of storage space on the Xbox One hard drive for caching saves locally, so the system provides a UX for freeing up local cache space.

 Users are in control of what is cached locally; they never lose access to data they care about when they're playing offline.

+### Small local storage

 The connected storage system also allows a small amount of user-independent data to be stored locally for the app.
 This per-machine data does not roam and is not uploaded to the cloud.

+### System power management and pending writes

-The Xbox One connected storage system takes care of system power management so that pending writes to the hard disk and uploads to the cloud are handled automatically—there is no need for titles to display UI to say "save in progress, please do not turn off your console."
+The Xbox One connected storage system takes care of system power management, so that pending writes to the hard disk and pending uploads to the cloud are handled automatically.
+There is no need for a title to display UI to say "Saving is in progress, please do not turn off your console."

 ### The Xbox One app model and app navigation